 Further, it can mount on both dry studs and concrete with a tilt angle of up to 7.5 degrees.
 This mount also allows your speaker to swivel a complete 180 degrees in the sides.

 Mounting speakers can be messy especially if this is your first attempt.
-However, proper mounts and procedure will give you a greater listening experience.
+However, proper mounts and procedures will give you a greater listening experience.
 Choose the right speaker mount for stronger suspension and greater tilt angles for greater sound quality.
 Once you have done this, you will have more reasons to mount your speakers than have them stuffed on the floor.
 Happy listening!